Chris Cross (magician): Recent years

-In 2013 Cross appeared on Bafta Award-winning Children's TV Show The Slammer, Hosted by Ted Robbins, on CBBC with an escapology stunt he created himself, involving chains, padlocks and a trapdoor on a platform which opened onto sharp spikes.
-It was originally performed on Greece's Got Talent TV Show in Greece and Cross was asked to duplicate the stunt for the British TV Show.
+In 2013, Cross appeared on the Bafta Award-winning children's TV show, The Slammer, hosted by Ted Robbins, on CBBC with an escapology stunt he created himself, involving chains, padlocks, and a trapdoor on a platform that opened onto sharp spikes.
+It was originally performed on Greece's Got Talent TV Show in Greece, and Cross was asked to duplicate the stunt for the British TV show.
 In the same year, Cross was hired by BBC Worldwide as the magic and escapology consultant on The Hairy Bikers stage tour.
-He had to teach them some basic escapology for their live stage show, and Cross also supported Brit-Pop BAND Simon & Oscar from Ocean Colour Scene at a gig in Newcastle.
+He had to teach them some basic escapology for their live stage show, and Cross also supported Brit-Pop band, Simon & Oscar from Ocean Colour Scene at a gig in Newcastle.

-In 2014 he appeared on BBC One on The One Show alongside Gyles Brandreth where Cross performed an upside-down straitjacket escape and chatted about famous British escapologist, Allan Allan, who had just died.
+In 2014, he appeared on BBC One on The One Show alongside Gyles Brandreth, where Cross performed an upside-down straitjacket escape and chatted about famous British escapologist, Allan Allan, who had just died.
 American illusionists Penn and Teller also appeared on the same show.

-On 27 July 2014, Chris Cross was the last-ever act to perform at the original Spanish City Dome in Whitley Bay, before builders went underway with the re-developments.
-The Dome was a venue for many Entertainers and Bands over the last century, including The Animals.
+On July 27, 2014, Chris Cross was the last-ever act to perform at the original Spanish City Dome in Whitley Bay, before builders got underway with the re-developments.
+The Dome was a venue for many entertainers and bands over the last century, including The Animals.
 It was the inspiration for the Dire Straits song "Romeo and Juliet".
 Alan Clark (keyboardist) even sent a message to Cross to read out on the evening of the last show.

-One year later, in 2015, an inflatable dome venue was inflated next to the actual dome to stage The Under the Dome Festival 2015 and Cross was the closing act here too.
+One year later, in 2015, an inflatable dome venue was inflated next to the actual dome to stage The Under the Dome Festival, 2015 and Cross was the closing act here too.

-In August 2015, Cross organised and promoted and co-starred in Geordie Legends: Them off The Viz! at The Tyne Theatre celebrating 30 years of the iconic Geordie Comic, VIZ, being in national distribution.
-Co-founders of the Comic, brothers Chris Donald and Simon Donald both attended and took part in a Q&A's on stage with Fans.
+In August 2015, Cross organised, and promoted, and co-starred in Geordie Legends: Them off The Viz! at The Tyne Theatre, celebrating 30 years of the iconic Geordie comic, VIZ, being in national distribution.
+Co-founders of the Comic, brothers, Chris Donald and Simon Donald both attended and took part in a Q&A's on stage with fans.
 The evening was sold out, so a second date was added, which sold out too. £1,525.00 was raised from the evenings and donated to local charity St. Oswalds Hospice.